konstructio/kubefirst/docs/kubefirst/local/after-install.md

 [//]: # (<iframe width="784" height="441" src="https://www.youtube.com/embed/KEUOaNMUqOM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>)

-The `kubefirst local` execution includes important information toward the end, including URLs and passwords to get to your port-forwarded applications.
-The applications are available while the handoff screen remains active.
-If you ever need to reconnect to all of your services, you can do so with a `kubefirst local connect` command.
+The `kubefirst local` execution includes important information toward the end, including URLs and passwords to get to your applications.

+If you close the handoff screen (pressing `ESC`), you can acess the Kubefirst Console to see all aplications and their local endpoints.
+Just click on this link: [Console](https://kubefirst.localdev.me/) or open in your browser: `https://kubefirst.localdev.me`

 You now have a k3d cluster with the following content installed in it: